tkomasa/Star-Citizen-Python-API-Wrapper/README.md

 Frankly, not very readable, maybe that's just me.
 The wrapper takes that raw stream and converts it into accessible and understandable formats for consumption and use.
 Instead of scanning the clump of letters for info, you can simply use the `User` object the wrapper makes to access info.
 Example: `user.data.profile.page.url` would now display the user's RSI page URL instead: [https://robertsspaceindustries.com/citizens/Turtle-12](https://robertsspaceindustries.com/citizens/Turtle-12).
 Dot notation or direct dictionary manipulation are acceptable forms of data access and maniulation.

 ## What can I use this for?
 Anything you want to get information from the RSI site for.
 Ship data?
 Sure.
 User's profile picture?
 Yes sir.
-Full org member list?
+Full organization's member list?
 Of course.
 As soon as it is updated on the RSI site, it will be updated fo your application, as each parse is done to the live site.
 (Caching options are coming soon.)

 ## Getting Started:
 1. Step one is getting your API key [here](https://starcitizen-api.com/startup.php#getting-started).